BoA: 2013–2015: Music production, television role, and 15th anniversary

 BoA launched her first Korean tour with BoA Special Live 2013: Here I Am tour at the Olympic Hall, and released the song "Disturbance", which she wrote and composed, to commemorate her first concert tour in South Korea.
-In September 2013, BoA starred in KBS' two-episode drama special Expect to Date alongside Choi Daniel and Im Si-wan, her full first role in a drama, following a string of cameo appearances.
+In September 2013, BoA starred in KBS' two-episode drama special Expect to Date alongside Choi Daniel and Yim Si-wan, her full first role in a drama, following a string of cameo appearances.
 She received praise for her acting performance.
 She also participated in Infinity Challenge's bi-annual song festival and was paired with Leessang's Gil, with the two co-produced the song "G.A.B".
 In March 2014, BoA was appointed as a de facto creative director in S.M.
 Entertainment, alongside labelmate Kangta; she was placed in charge of mental care of artists who debut at a young age.

 The singles for BoA's eighth Japanese album, Who's Back?
 (September 2014), were released over a span of four years prior to the album's release:"Woo Weekend" and "I See Me" in 2010, "Milestone" in 2011, Only One", "Tail of Hope" and "Message / Call My Name" in 2013, and "Shout It Out" and "Masayume Chasing" in 2014.
 To promote the album, she embarked on her BoA Live Tour 2014 Who's Back? tour in September, her first Japanese tour in four years.
 After the tour concluded, BoA starred in her first Korean film, Big Match alongside Lee Jung-jae and Shin Ha-kyun though a Japanese single "Fly" was released on December 3, 2014.

 Her eighth Korean album Kiss My Lips (May 2015) became her first entirely self-written, self-produced album, working alongside American producers The Underdogs and Stereotypes.
 The single "Who Are You" (feat.
 Gaeko) was released prior to the album's unveiling, along with its accompanying music video, which starred EXO's Sehun as the male lead.
 The rest of the album was unveiled on May 12 along with an official music video of the eponymous title track.
 Billboard called the singer a promising songwriter despite moments of musical blandness.

 In July, she performed at the BoA Special Live 2015: Nowness to commemorate her 15th anniversary.
 The concert took place on August 22 and 23 at the Sejong Center for the Performing Arts in South Korea, making BoA the first female idol to hold a solo concert at the venue.
 This was followed by BoA Special Live 2015: Nowness in Japan which took place on December 11, 2015, at Tokyo International Forum Hall-A. Her 15th anniversary in Japan the following year was celebrated in a similar fashion, including the release of the song "Lookbook", and a 15th anniversary edition of BoA's Japanese Winter hit, "Meri Kuri".
 As part of S.M.
 Entertainment's special winter project, Winter Garden, BoA released a digital single entitled "Christmas Paradise".